 Silly and serious, big and small, frightening and friendly-scarecrows created by our Nashville community will invade our gardens again this fall.
 We invite the community to get in on the fun of Cheekwood Harvest by assembling a group within a school, workplace, church or neighborhood and designing custom scarecrows!

-The Destination Cheekwood Program is supported, in part, by The Memorial Foundation and The William N. Rollins Fund for the Arts, Robert K. and Anne H. Zelle Fund for Fine and Performing Arts of the Community Foundation of Middle Tennessee.
+The Destination Cheekwood Program is supported, in part, by The Robert K. and Anne H. Zelle Fund for Fine and Performing Arts of the Community Foundation of Middle Tennessee.

 Cheekwood General Supports